-Soy foods such as soybeans, soy milk, tofu and miso contain isoflavones, phytoestrogens that can help with menopausal symptoms such as hot flashes.
+Soy foods such as soybeans, soy milk, tofu, and miso contain isoflavones or phytoestrogens that can help with menopausal symptoms such as hot flashes.
 These foods can also support heart health by lowering cholesterol levels and bone health by modestly increasing bone density.

 Don't give up on dieting

 Diet plays an integral part in maintaining a healthy body weight during menopause.
 To prevent weight gain, it is important that women eat well and get regular physical activity.
 Eating small frequent meals with nutrient-dense foods such as vegetables, nuts, and seeds will keep energy levels high and manage appetite.